Quasi-convergence of stability conditions: Introduction

 \subsection{Notation and Conventions}

 Throughout the paper $\cC$ denotes a pre-triangulated dg-category over a field $k$ unless otherwise specified.
-We write $\rm{Ho}(\cC)$ for the associated triangulated category.
+We write $\rm{Ho}(\cC)$ for the assoc\-iated triang\-ulated category.
 The results in \S\S 2.2-2.5 can be proven working only with triangulated categories; however, in \S 2.6 and \S3 we will need to work with smooth and proper pre-triangulated dg-categories.

 Given a dg-category $\cC$ and a dg-subcategory $\cD$, $\cC/\cD$ denotes the quotient dg-category of \cite{Drinfelddg}.
 A strictly full subcategory $\cD$ is called \emph{thick} if for any $X,Y\in \cC$, $X\oplus Y \in \cD$ implies $X\in \cD$.
 Quotients of triangulated categories by thick subcategories were defined by Verdier \cite{Verdierquotient}.
 However, \cite{Drinfelddg}*{Thm.
 1.6.2} gives that $\rm{Ho}(\cC/\cD)\simeq \rm{Ho}(\cC)/\rm{Ho}(\cD)$ as triangulated categories.
 Hence, the reader who prefers working with triangulated categories can do so without any serious loss of comprehension.